US marches ahead with its semiconductor plans, but India is lagging behind. Is it a cause of worry?

 What’s Ahead?

-Praising the government, Satya Gupta, President of VLSI Society of India, an association helping to grow Indian R&D and talent in the semiconductors ecosystem, said, “Given the type of technology, infrastructure, global partnership required, and considering the complexity of the issue, I think we have made tremendous progress.
+Praising the government, Satya Gupta, CEO of Epic Foundation and President of VLSI Society of India, an association helping to grow Indian R&D and talent in the semiconductors ecosystem, said, “Given the type of technology, infrastructure, global partnership required, and considering the complexity of the issue, I think we have made tremendous progress.
 One also needs to understand that it's not a private company but the government that has to decide.
 And they have to act in a certain way.
 You take a look at any government.
 I think this is probably the fastest execution I've seen.
 Not just from India's point of view, from a global point as well.”

 According to sources at the Ministry of Electronics and IT, the government is well versed with the challenge at hand and has dealt with all these issues with insights from the industry leaders and advisory committee members.
 The government has shortlisted the applicants and will be announcing the approved applicants very soon.